 Exposure Draft Cross-Product Master Netting Agreement (the "Agreement")

-On behalf of the International Swaps and Derivatives Association, Inc ("ISDA"), we are writing in response to the Notice of Publication and Request for Comment issued by The Bond Market Association (the "Association") on July 9, 1999.
+On behalf of the International Swaps and Derivatives Association, Inc.("ISDA"), we are writing in response to the Notice of Publication and Request for Comment issued by The Bond Market Association (the "Association") on July 9, 1999.
 A working group consisting of members of ISDA has reviewed the Agreement together with the associated Guidance Notes and the purpose of this letter is to reflect the working group's comments.

 1. General Comments

 Generally, the ISDA working group commends the work of the Association in producing the Agreement.
-It is entirely consistent with the interests of all participants in the financial markets to attempt to reduce credit risk by increasing contractual netting coverage across traditionally distinct product areas.
+It is consistent with the interests of all participants in the financial markets to attempt to reduce credit risk by increasing contractual netting coverage across traditionally distinct product areas.
 In particular, the working group notes that the development of a bilateral cross-product netting agreement of this type is seen as one of several available means of achieving cross-product netting.

 One of the concerns voiced by the working group, however, relates to the timing of the Association's initiative.
 Many publishers of standard form documentation for the financial markets, including ISDA, are in the process of conducting fundamental reviews of their documentation library.
 The spur for this activity was provided by the publication, in June, 1999, of the Counterparty Risk Management Policy Group's report: "Improving Counterparty Risk Management Practices", which makes a number of comments and recommendations in relation to financial market documentation practices.
 It has been suggested that publication by the Association of the Agreement prior to the culmination of these reviews might be premature.
-The working group therefore advocates delaying publication at least until [the second quarter of 2000].
+The working group therefore advocates delaying publication at least until the second quarter of 2000.

 2. Structural Comments